-If you are among the growing numbers of households in Dane County that have backyard chickens, there are certain preventive measures you should take to:
+If you have backyard chickens, there are measures you should take to:

-The number of salmonella infections in the U.S. is increasing as more people are keeping backyard chickens.
-Salmonella bacteria are very common in chickens, and many have the bacteria in their droppings or even on their bodies.
+Salmonella bacteria are very common in chickens.
+Many have the bacteria in their droppings or even on their bodies.
 Salmonella can cause:

-It is possible for lead to contaminate eggs, leading to lead poisoning in those who eat the eggs.
-The highest levels of lead usually are found in the yolk and shell.
+Lead can contaminate eggs, leading to lead poisoning in those who eat the eggs.
+The highest levels of lead are usually found in the yolk and shell.
 Eating soil contaminated with lead is the most common way chickens are exposed to lead.
-Items that can contaminate the soil include:
+Things that can contaminate the soil include:

 Rats are attracted to chicken coops as a source of food.
 If they have access to your coop, infestations can occur.